Countertop Calculator guide

 What should I double-check before trusting the answer?

-Real quotes can change for slab layout, seams, sink type, cutouts, edge profile, overhangs, templating, fabrication, install labor, and delivery.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Real quotes can change for slab layout, seams, sink type, cutout labor, edge profile, overhangs, templating, fabrication, install labor, delivery, and supplier minimums.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools